spookylukey/proficient-pythonista/source/context_and_assumptions.rst

 I’m trying hard **not** to assume other knowledge – it is a distinctive of these guides that they **don’t** assume you have a background in Computer Science, and they **don’t** assume knowledge of other programming languages or experience from a number of projects.

+However, in a few cases, I’ll add notes for those who may be coming from another language and need to know the different way that Python works.

 About your project
 ------------------